MolSSI/QCFractal/docs/source/user_guide/troubleshooting.rst

 Common cases:

 - **401 / 403** - not logged in, or the role does not permit the operation.
-Check the username and password in use, and see :ref:`server_admin_roles` for what each role allows
+Check the username and password in use, and see :ref:`overview_roles` for what each role allows
 - **404** - the record, dataset, or project does not exist.
 Many client methods accept ``missing_ok=True`` to return ``None`` instead of raising
 - **400** - the server rejected the request.
 The message is usually specific